 2. Red-Shouldered Hawk

 The Red-Shouldered Hawk is also on our list of types of hawks in Michigan.
-It is a medium-sized hawk species seen in the woodlands and forests of Michigan.
+It is a medium-sized hawk species found in Michigan woodlands and forests.
 It is distinguished by its broad wingspan, reddish breast and belly, and red-orange shoulders.
 The bird’s head is darker than its body, with white bands around its eyes and a dark streak on its neck.

-Red-shouldered Hawks typically hunt during the day, and they eat a variety of small animals, such as mice, frogs, snakes, and even insects.
-They make their nests high up in the trees and usually lay 3-4 eggs incubated for about 32 days.
+Red-shouldered Hawks typically hunt during the day and eat a variety of small animals, such as mice, frogs, snakes, and even insects.
+They make their nests high up in the trees and usually lay 3-4 eggs that are incubated for about 32 days.

 These types of hawks in Michigan typically inhabit the southern and southeastern parts of Michigan, but they are known to migrate north in the winter to escape cold weather.
 If you’re lucky enough to spot one, you can identify it by its call, which is a loud “kee-ah” sound.
 Red-shouldered Hawks are an important part of Michigan’s natural ecosystem, as they help to control rodent populations.